bizztreat/goodkit/README.md

 -d 'LAST-RELEASE-DATE'

 ##4-merge-models.rb

+**WARNING:** Migth brake your projects.
+Run only on project you are sure this can be used.

 This propagates LDM changes from master to all client Projects listed in the file specified as parameter.
 See available parameters below.